Welcome to the Katie's Music Page

 VISUAL MEDIA:

-Images, words and songs in a movie about my ten year exploration of a canyon now drowned beneath Powell Reservoir.
+Images, words, songs and photographs about my ten-year exploration of a canyon now drowned beneath Powell Reservoir.
 Glen Canyon was an Eden unequalled anywhere on earth.
-The lesson to not let this happen to your Eden, wherever it may be, is the driving force behind this collection of 145 rarely seen photos.
+The lesson to not let this happen to your Eden, wherever it may be is the driving force behind this collection of 145 rarely seen photos.

 [Available in Katie's Store HERE...]